mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/installation/installation.md

 ```
 sudo docker exec -ti -u fenics [CONTAINER_NAME] /bin/bash -l
 ```
 It is recommended to create an alias shortcut to issue this command regularly.
-As a recap, once the container is created from the image, the regular workflow to use MMotH-Vent is:
+Once the container is created from the image, the regular workflow to use MMotH-Vent is:
 * Start Docker
 * From the command line, start the created container using ```docker start [CONTAINER_ID]```
-* Enter the command line in the container using ```sudo docker exec -ti -u fenics [CONTAINER_NAME] /bin/bash -l``` The container can be exited by issuing the ```exit``` command.
-Continue to the next page to see how to run an MMotH-Vent simulation.
+* Enter the command line in the container using ```sudo docker exec -ti -u fenics [CONTAINER_NAME] /bin/bash -l```.
+* When finished, exit the container by issuing the ```exit``` command.

 <a href="../running_a_simulation/running_demo.html" class="btn btn--primary">Running a Simulation >></a>